uclaradio/uclaradio.com/README.md

 * Have new front-end pages in __React__.
 We prefer using a front-end framework with an API to complicated templates
 * Delete files that are not used anymore.
 It's okay, get rid of clutter
 * Follow an organized structure.
 Put things in the right directories

+We accept changes from both radio web members and from outside contributors.
+Note our [contributing guidelines](docs/contributing-guidelines.md)